-This Project Plan will commence on 1 July 2017 or when it is agreed between the Commonwealth of Australia, represented by the Minister for Social Services, and [name of state or territory], represented by [the Minister for XXX], whichever is the later, and will cease on completion or termination of the Agreement.

-As a schedule to the Agreement, the purpose of this Project Plan is to provide the public with an indication of how frontline homelessness services are intended to be delivered and demonstrate [name of state or territory]'s capacity to achieve the outcomes of the Agreement.
+- This Project Plan will commence on 1 July 2017 or when it is agreed between the Commonwealth of Australia, represented by the Minister for Social Services, and the Northern Territory, represented by [the Minister for XXX], whichever is the later, and will cease on completion or termination of the Agreement. - As a schedule to the Agreement, the purpose of this Project Plan is to provide the public with an indication of how frontline homelessness services are intended to be delivered and demonstrate the Northern Territory's capacity to achieve the outcomes of the Agreement.